-You might have spotted in the sentence above that we're actively encouraging people to have their phones ON and in their hands during the performance.
+You might have spotted in the sentence above that we're actively encouraging people to have their phones ON and in their hands during these performances.
 This can be a contentious issue, to put it mildly!
 Some love the idea, some hate it.
 So we have put together these FAQs to address some of the issues we think might come up...

 What is EnCue?

 EnCue is a mobile app that enhances audience engagement during live performing arts events.
 The app delivers media to viewers in real time, creating a unique opportunity for viewers to receive helpful information at the exact moment it is needed during live events.

 "Having the programme note directly aligned to the music was helpful – no reading ahead required nor wondering if you had matched the text to the music."

 Why are you using EnCue at this concert?

 We wanted to try out some new ways to present the music and provide a different experience to the standard evening concerts.
 This includes:

 - having only one piece of music and no interval